boughts/bought/README.md

 bought -c config.ini
 ```

 The config.ini file can be specified in any directory.
-A sample one is provided in this directory.
+A sample one is
+provided in this directory.

+## Contributing
+First and foremost, [create an
+issue](https://github.com/boughts/bought/issues/new) on the github
+repository.
+This is where issues can be made known publicly -- be sure to
+check for duplicates prior to submitting an issue.

+If you want to address an issue yourself or submit a Pull Request for any
+other reason, fork this repository and develop your changes in a branch
+seperate from `main`.